What is jewellery remodelling?

 • Engraving or textured designs: $50–$200.

-What materials can be remodeled?
+What materials can be used?

 We generally remodel pieces in yellow and rose gold (in all carats).
 Platinum can also be remodeled depending on the original piece.

-Sterling silver can also be remodeled although the cost of reworking can exceed the cost of using fresh sterling silver.
+Sterling silver can also be remodeled although the cost of reworking can exceed the cost of using fresh Sterling Silver.

 Here’s what to do next:

-2. Gather Your Jewellery – Bring any pieces you want to transform.
+3. Gather Your Jewellery – Bring any pieces you want to transform.
 This could be old rings, loose stones, or any sentimental jewellery you want to incorporate.
 We will inspect all pieces and work out what we can put towards the new piece.